This commercial breaks are going by faster than they've ever gone in my entire star-studded broadcast career.

 They're so afraid, they're hoping Pelosi drops dead.

-One Democrat is making jokes about.
+One Democrat is making jokes about it.

-But a Democrat can go out and do it, and all that happens is that they get very, very concerned that things are that bad.
+And all that happens is that they get very, very concerned that things are that bad.

 His data shows that the Democrats' problems are only getting worse.